marlonbarrios/mindfulness/README.md

 At its core, this work explores how we, as embodied and cognitive beings, are endowed with the ability to relate to non-conscious systems—to project meaning, emotion, and attention into entities that do not possess consciousness or intentionality, and yet can evoke profound subjective and intersubjective experiences.

-This relational capacity is not a flaw of human cognition but one of its most creative and therapeutic potentials.
+This relational capacity is not a flaw of human cognition but one of its most creative and epistemic innovation potential.

 ---